middyjs/middy/packages/db-manager/README.md

 - `secretsPath` (optional): if for any reason you want to pass credentials using context, pass path to secrets laying in context object  - good example is combining this middleware with [ssm](#ssm)
 - `removeSecrets` (optional): By default is true.
 Works only in combination with `secretsPath`.
 Removes sensitive data from context once client is initialized.
 - `forceNewConnection` (optional): Creates new connection on every run and destroys it after.
 Database client needs to have `destroy` function in order to properly clean up connections.
-- `awsSdkOptions` (optional): Will use to create an IAM RDS Auth Token for the database connection using `[RDS.Signer](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/RDS/Signer.html)`.
+- `rdsSigner` (optional): Will use to create an IAM RDS Auth Token for the database connection using `[RDS.Signer](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/RDS/Signer.html)`.
 See AWs docs for required params, `region` is automatically pulled from the `hostname` unless overridden.

 ## Sample usage